streamsets/control-agent-quickstart/README.md

 ## Environment Variables
-The following properties are common to all versions of this script.
+The following properties are common to all versions of CAQ.

 *See the individual K8s Provider folders for additional environment variable information.*